jelandrum/DATA_410/Project_5.md

 ## Project 5: Comparison of Different Regularization and Variable Selection Techniques

 In this project, different regularization techniques including Ridge, LASSO, Elastic Net, SCAD, and Square Root Lasso will be applied for comparison.
+Sklearn compliant functions for Square Root Lasso and SCAD are used in conjunction with GridSearchCV for finding optimal hyper-parameters when data such as x-bar and y-bar are given.
+Data is simulated 100 data sets, each with 1200 features, 200 observations and a toeplitz correlation structure.

 ```
 # general imports for these methods